InterDigitalInc/CompressAI/Readme.md

 ## Contributing

-See CONTRIBUTING.md
+We welcome feedback and contributions.
+Please open a GitHub issue to report bugs, request enhancements or if you have questions.

+Before contributing, please read the CONTRIBUTING.md file.

 ## Authors

-* Jean Bégaint
-* Fabien Racapé
+* Jean Bégaint, Fabien Racapé and Simon Feltman, from the InterDigital AI Lab.
-* Simon Feltman

-InterDigital, AI Lab.

-*Contact*: firstname.lastname@interdigital.com
+* *Contact*: firstname.lastname@interdigital.com

 ## Citation